 A Tip gives you a little extra piece of info on the subject at hand.
-It might offer an alternate method.
-It might lead you to a conclusion.
-It might, well, give you a tip (just no stock tips - sorry).
+It may offer an alternate method.
+It may lead you to a conclusion.
+It may, well, give you a tip (just no stock tips - sorry).